Manojkannan0803/Path-planner/Python_ROS2_AD/CATALYST_ARCHITECTURE.md

 ## 🏗️ **Overview**

 The CATALYST (Cooperative Autonomous Transport Advanced Learning and Intelligence for Smart Transportation) system is a comprehensive autonomous vehicle navigation platform built on ROS2.
-The architecture follows a **layered design pattern** inspired by TwinSim, providing modular, scalable, and maintainable components for autonomous vehicle path planning and obstacle avoidance.
+The architecture follows a **layered design pattern** inspired by XX (work), providing modular, scalable, and maintainable components for autonomous vehicle path planning and obstacle avoidance.

 ---